Brain Tumour Research Petition

 Research into brain tumours must not be left behind – The nation needs to invest at least £35 million a year if we are to find a cure for brain tumours in the next 20 years.

 - We want to find a cure for all types of brain tumours

 - We want to see parity with other cancers and a national spend on brain tumour research of £35 million a year

 - We need your help to add 100,000 signatures to our petition by the February 6th 2021

 - We need your help to campaign with us and engage your local MP (with our support)

 - We want to deliver this petition and your stories to the Prime Minister during March Brain Tumour Awareness month 2021

-Please join us - sign our petition to increase the national investment in brain tumour research and add your story to our website to help us build the case.
+Join us to help increase the national investment in brain tumour research and add your story to our website to help us build the case.